 The CAA (and FAA) collects your personal medical data and stores it on an electronic patient record system.
 Any concerns you have about this should be addressed to the data manager at the CAA (or FAA).

 In addition to acting as a date processor for the CAA, I retain some data on my customers and believe that I have the responsibilities of a date controller in this context.

 - I keep a PDF scan of your application forms, ECGs and ECG reports

 - I keep a PDF scan of any medical reports or blood results you send me.

-- I keep a client list as an encrypted word document with your CAA reference no, date of birth, name, class of medical, expiry date, email address and mobile number.
+- I keep a client list with your CAA reference no, date of birth, name, class of medical, expiry date, email address and mobile number.

 Why I collect your data

 - I am obliged by the General Medical Council’s principles of Good Medical Practice to maintain accurate records.

 - I keep your medical records so that I can assist you with queries and CAA casework requests.